Getting Started: Tools for Grant Seeking

 The NSF MRI program is one of a handful of opportunities provided to researchers to obtain funding for that critical piece of equipment needed to take their work to the next level.
 In this session, learn how your institution can acquire shared-use research/research training instrumentation to help you advance contributions to your field.

 Discover new ways to effectively connect your faculty and staff with the grantseeking resources available in Pivot-RP.
-Join in this highly interactive session with other UW System Pivot Administrator colleagues as Pivot-RP staff showcase current and new system functionalities, and learn how to incorporate these into your current operations.
+Join in this highly interactive session with other Universities of Wisconsin Pivot Administrator colleagues as Pivot-RP staff showcase current and new system functionalities, and learn how to incorporate these into your current operations.
 During this 75-minute Zoom meeting, the presenters will demonstrate system functions and respond to attendee questions throughout the session.

 A program officer’s guide to NSF focused on PIs at PUIs